 Benefits of Long-term Suboxone Use

 Many people who have struggled to free themselves of addiction find reliance on suboxone to be an acceptable alternative.
-Quitting drugs entirely can seem too difficult.
-In fact, many individuals go back to opioids when they stop using suboxone.
-Often, they go back to their pre-recovery dose to get high.
-That’s because their bodies get used to a low dose of opioids.
-Since suboxone reduces tolerance to opioids, returning to that dosage can lead to a fatal overdose.
-Suboxone can also still be addictive even though the cravings aren’t as strong as they are for heroin or OxyContin.
+However, because they have adapted to a low dose of opioids, some individuals revert to regular opioid use when they stop receiving suboxone.
+Since suboxone reduces tolerance to opioids, returning to that dosage can be lethal, even though cravings may not be as strong as they were before.

 Disadvantages of Long-term Suboxone Use